cs50/labs/vigenere/README.md

 ## One-character keywords

 Time to get start using that enciphering code you wrote before again!
 You may have noticed that if your keyword _k_ consists of exactly one letter (say, `H` or `h`), Vigenère's cipher effectively becomes a Caesar cipher (of, in this example, 7).
 Let's for now just assume the user's keyword will just be a single letter.
 Use your newly-written `shift` function to calculate the shift value for the letter they provided, assign the return value of that function to an integer variable `key`, and use `key` exactly as you did in the Caesar cipher!
+It should suffice, in fact, to simply delete the recently-added `printf` and the `return 0;` line now, letting the program finally proceed to your previously-written Caesar cipher code!

 ```
 $ ./vigenere A